Valentine's Day: Modern times

 Since the 19th century, handmade cards have given way to mass-produced greeting cards.
 In the UK, just under half of the population spend money on their Valentines, and around £1.9 billion was spent in 2015 on cards, flowers, chocolates, and other gifts.
 The mid-19th century Valentine's Day trade was a harbinger of further commercialized holidays in the U.S. to follow.

 In 1868, the British chocolate company Cadbury created Fancy Boxes – a decorated box of chocolates – in the shape of a heart for Valentine's Day.
 Boxes of filled chocolates quickly became associated with the holiday.
 In the second half of the 20th century, the practice of exchanging cards was extended to all manner of gifts, such as giving jewelry.

 The U.S. Greeting Card Association estimates that approximately 190 million valentines are sent each year in the US.
 Half of those valentines are given to family members other than husband or wife, usually to children.
 When the valentine-exchange cards made in school activities are included the figure goes up to 1 billion, and teachers become the people receiving the most valentines.
-The average valentine's spending has increased every year in the U.S, from $108 a person in 2010 to $131 in 2013.

-The rise of Internet popularity at the turn of the millennium is creating new traditions.
-Millions of people use, every year, digital means of creating and sending Valentine's Day greeting messages such as e-cards, love coupons or printable greeting cards.
+The increase in use of the Internet around the turn of the millennium is creating new traditions.
+Every year, millions of people use digital means of creating and sending Valentine's Day greeting messages such as e-cards, love coupons and printable greeting cards.
 Valentine's Day is considered by some to be a Hallmark holiday due to its commercialization.

-In the modern era, liturgically, the Lutheran Church and Anglican Church have a service for St. Valentine's Day (the Feast of St. Valentine), which includes the optional rite of the renewal of marriage vows.
 In 2016, the Catholic Bishops of England and Wales established a novena prayer "to support single people seeking a spouse ahead of St Valentine's Day."

 Celebration and status worldwide

-Valentine's Day customs – sending greeting cards (known as "valentines"), offering confectionery and presenting flowers – developed in early modern England and spread throughout the English-speaking world in the 19th century.
-In the later 20th and early 21st centuries, these customs spread to other countries, like those of Halloween, or aspects of Christmas (such as Santa Claus).
+Valentine's Day customs—sending greeting cards (known as "valentines"), offering confectionery and presenting flowers—developed in early modern England and spread throughout the English-speaking world in the 19th century.
+In the later 20th and early 21st centuries, these customs spread to other countries, like those of Halloween, and aspects of Christmas (such as Santa Claus).

-Valentine's Day is celebrated in many East Asian countries with Singaporeans, Chinese and South Koreans spending the most money on Valentine's gifts.
+Valentine's Day is celebrated in many East Asian countries, with Singaporeans, Chinese, and South Koreans spending the most money on Valentine's gifts.

 Americas

 Latin America

-In most Latin American countries, for example, Costa Rica, Mexico, and the U.S. territory of Puerto Rico, Saint Valentine's Day is known as Día de los Enamorados ('Day of Lovers') or as Día del Amor y la Amistad ('Day of Love and Friendship').
+In most Latin American countries—for example, Costa Rica, Mexico, and the U.S. territory of Puerto Rico—Saint Valentine's Day is known as Día de los Enamorados ('Lovers' Day') or as Día del Amor y la Amistad ('Love and Friendship Day').
 It is also common to see people perform "acts of appreciation" for their friends.